Law -- Study and teaching

 David Nelson Sutton papers

-The David Nelson Sutton papers consist of handwritten notes taken while attending the University of Virginia Department of Law, and some printed materials, including examinations and programs, that relate to his classes.
-There are two folders that document his nomination to the presidency of the Virginia State Bar Association in 1948, and his nomination as a member of the House of Delegates at the 75th meeting of the American Bar Association in 1953.
+The David Nelson Sutton papers consist of handwritten notes taken while attending the University of Virginia Department of Law in 1919-1920, and some printed materials, including examinations and programs, that relate to his classes.
+There are two folders that document his nomination to the presidency of the Virginia State Bar Association in 1948, and his nomination as a member of the House of Delegates at the seventy-fifth meeting of the American Bar Association in 1953.

 Edwin S. Cohen papers